hacker-home/Airbnb-booking/README.md

 This module is using docker-compose for deployment.

-You should check the './db/index.js' file before deploy(change the host)!
+You should check the './db/index.js' file before deploying(change the host)!

-And don't forget to build 'bundle.js' with webpack on production mode using command below.
+And don't forget to build 'bundle.js' with webpack on production mode using the command below.
 ```sh
 npm run build
 ```

-In './booking' directory, there is a dockerFile for building image of database
+In './booking' directory, there is a dockerFile for building the image of database

 When you try to deploy, run
 ```sh